 A PowerPoint providing a series of warm-up activities for Grade 1 students across the mathematics curriculum.

-This teaching resource is an interactive PowerPoint which provides a series of mathematical warm-up activities that cover areas across the curriculum.
-You can do these quick activities to help warm up for a particular focus lesson, or use them to break up the day to keep students fresh for learning.
+This teaching resource is an interactive PowerPoint that provides a series of math warm-up activities that cover areas across the curriculum.
+You can do these quick activities to help warm-up for a particular focus lesson, or use them to break up the day to keep students fresh for learning.
 Some activities supply instructions for interactive games, while others are interactive templates that can be displayed on your classroom whiteboard with a projector.

 - Place Value

 - Algebraic Reasoning

 - Data Analysis.